 This is what the scarfs and miters looked like at install:

 Next thing to notice is how dirty the walls are.
 I wash them down once or twice a year since pollen, spider webs, bird poop, and mud splash really show up on the monolithic black.
 Right now is peak pollen season so it really shows up well.
-[Upcoming post will show how to wash the walls down]

 The last noticeable weathering item is how the oil finish is starting to show patina, especially on the roof since a horizontal orientation (I used yakisugi on the roof as an experiment which will share in a future post).
 The Suyaki side shows no weathering due to the bombproof soot layer and east orientation, and the west and south facing Pika-Pika is starting to show weathering at the bottoms of the walls.
 There are two north-facing walls, one Suyaki and one Pika-Pika, and both show zero color weathering.
 The Pika-Pika with alkyd stain is starting to show how the alkyd oil washes off and exposes wood underneath in a pixilated pattern.
 Miter saw splintering that was not touched up shows silver and painted end cuts blend well.